What to pack for Barcelona in September

 During September in Barcelona, there is a slight possibility of rain.
 It ranges from 4-5 days of the month.
 Do carry a trench coat or waterproof jacket.

 Here is my favorite windproof and waterproof jacket.
-Plus it comes in a variety of colors.
+Plus, it comes in a variety of colors.
 Buy it here

 For dresses, I prefer trench coats.
 They come with water-resistant material and they protect from light showers.